kopia/kopia/README.md

 Backup and Restore
 ---

 To create a backup of a directory or file, use `kopia backup <path>`.
-It willwill print the identifier of a backup, which is a long string, that can be used to restore the file later.
+It will print the identifier of a backup, which is a long string, that can be used to restore the file later.
 Because data in a repository is content-addressable, two files with identical contents, even in different directories or on different machines, will get the same backup identifier.

 ```
 $ kopia backup /path/to/dir